-It is possible to develop spider and varicose veins before they begin to show beneath the surface of your skin.
+It is possible to develop spider veins before they begin to show beneath the surface of your skin.
 You may begin to feel a few symptoms that are a sign you may have problematic veins.
-Some of the symptoms to look for when spider and/or varicose veins are developing are:
+Some of the symptoms to look for when spider veins are developing are:

 • Aching and heaviness in your legs